PriankaPriya17/priankapriya17.github.io/index.md

 # News
-- Attended GREPSEC Workshop, SOUPS and USENIX Security 2021
+- Attended GREPSEC Workshop along with SOUPS and USENIX Security 2021
 - Got selected for the GREPSEC Workshop 2021
 - Attended IEEE Symposium on Security and Privacy 2021
 - Received student registration grant for the IEEE Symposium on Security and Privacy 2021